 We chose South Africa for the condensed course and Australia for its outstanding quality.
 The two options provide entirely different intercultural experiences.

 Yes.
 There is always the option of spending two weeks in South Africa.
 However, it has to be said that this pathway means you will miss out on a large part of such extremely valuable foreign experience.
-But of course, this course is more quickly completed, allowing you to return sooner to Germany to write your master’s thesis.
+On the other hand, this course is more quickly completed, allowing you to return sooner to Germany to write your master’s thesis.

 No, it’s not.
 Our university is entirely independent from the German Armed Forces, which also applies to our MBA programme.
 Of course, we carefully reflect your special circumstances and distinctive professional background.
 In addition, some of our team members are also former officers, hence in many respects we are positively disposed towards the German Armed Forces.
 We have also accrued a considerable wealth of experience in dealing with the Forces’ Vocational Training Services (BFD).